 What foods cause inflammation?

-You can’t rule out what you eat might cause inflammation, and it might not be coffee that is causing it.
+You can’t rule out what might cause inflammation, and it might not be coffee that is causing it.
 As you would imagine, with high sugar and fat levels, many foods that cause inflammation are those that are highly processed.
 For certain individuals, wheat may also be a cause, and fried foods are known to aggravate inflammation.

 - Food that contains saturated fats.

-- Definitely avoid trans tats.
+- Avoid trans tats.

 - Omega 6 Fatty Acids